Shopify/polaris/polaris.shopify.com/content/components/skeleton-display-text/index.md

   - fileName: skeleton-display-text-small.tsx
     title: Small
     description: Use this component to represent small display text such as content headings.
 ---

-# Skeleton display text

-Skeleton display text is used to provide a low fidelity representation of content before it appears on the page, and improves load times perceived by merchants.
-Can be used for content in or outside of a card.

----

 ## Best practices